 This is how the revenues recognized by the merchants will look like:

 - Tax = $1.70

 - Commission & Fees = -$4.00

 The hardest problem?
 Last-mile delivery!

-In short, last-mile logistics, or the so-called “last-mile” comprises the activities that need to be done in order to provide a service to the final customer.
-The last-mile problem is a very hard one, now on the priority list for many organizations (Amazon, Uber Eats, Instacart, and many others).
+In short, last-mile logistics, or the so-called “last mile,” comprises the activities needed to provide a service to the final customer.

 Looking into the future?
 Beyond food